babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.OCR.md

 It is a standalone OCR API that enhances your .NET apps to perform the OCR operation on JPEG, PNG, GIF, BMP & TIFF images for extraction of English, French, Spanish & Portuguese content.

 Aspose.OCR for .NET not only provides the Optical Character Recognition engine but more.
-You can also apply Blur, Gaussian Blur, and Median filter to reduce noise before document recognition and can set the OcrEngine to ignore non-textual blocks, maintain correct text order during & automatically correct spellings of the recognized text.
+You can also apply Blur, Gaussian Blur, and Median filter to reduce noise before document recognition and can set the OcrEngine to ignore non-textual blocks, maintain correct text order during document text recognition & automatically correct spellings of the document text.

 ## Image OCR API Features
 - Programmatically detect, identify and read characters from images.